zzzprojects/docs/entityframework-extensions.net/pages/getting-started/overview.md

 // Easy to use
 context.BulkInsert(list);
+context.BulkInsertOptimized(list);
 context.BulkUpdate(list);
 context.BulkDelete(list);
 context.BulkMerge(list);
+context.BulkSaveChanges();

 // Easy to customize
 context.BulkMerge(customers, options =>
-{
-    options.ColumnPrimaryKeyExpression = customer => customer.Code;
+    options.ColumnPrimaryKeyExpression = customer => customer.Code);
-});
 ```

 👉 Learn more: **[Getting Started with Bulk Operations](/tutorial-bulk-operations)**

-## EF Extensions - BulkSaveChanges
+### BulkSaveChanges

 The `BulkSaveChanges` method is an **upgraded version of `SaveChanges`**.

-It works exactly like `SaveChanges`, but faster.
+It works exactly like [SaveChanges](https://www.learnentityframeworkcore.com/saving/save-changes), but faster.

-It executes all pending changes from the `ChangeTracker` using **bulk operations**, dramatically improving performance while keeping the same behavior you are used to.
+It executes all pending changes from the `ChangeTracker` using **bulk operations**.
+It dramatically improve performance while keeping the same behavior you are used to.

 `BulkSaveChanges` supports everything that `SaveChanges` supports: